LukasSchulz/TallyArbiter-ESP32Listener-NeoPixel/readme.md

 To contact the author or for more information, please visit [www.techministry.blog](http://www.techministry.blog).

+## Motivation
+In Germany, where I live, the M5Stick-C is hard to get, and also a lot more expensive to get than in the USA.
+But it is still possible to get ESP32-boards quite cheaply, combined with some NeoPixel-LEDs they make for a very bright alternative to the M5Stick-C. So I edited the code, so that it would work with the NeoPixel-Strip.

 ## Soldering
 The NeoPixel-LEDs need to be soldered (or connected via cables) to the ESP32-board for them to light up.
 GND must connect to GND on the ESP32 board, +5V to +5V or VCC and DIN to the LED_PIN defined in the code (5 by default).